-You should contact us by phone on 091796983 or write to the General Manager, APOS Ltd, The Weir, Kilcolgan, Co.
+You should contact us by phone on 091 796983 or write to the General Manager, APOS Ltd, The Weir, KIlcolgan, Co.
 Galway.
-We will update your records and if you want us to remove your data we will do that too unless there is a legal obligation for to retain a record.
+We will update your records and if you want us to remove your data we will do so unless there is a legal obligation to retain a record.

 How long will you keep my data?

-8 Years from the date of our last contact with you.
-Or if the person was a child while they attended our service we will remove their records when they are aged 25.
+Your data is kept for a period of 8 years from the date of our last contact with you.
+Or if the patient was a child while they attended our service we will remove their records when they are aged 25.
 This is in line with the guidelines from the National Hospitals Office Code of Practice for Healthcare Records Management.

 Who do you share my data with?